jonathanyeh0723/meme-generator/README.md

 ### Test

 We're all set!
-Now we can navigate to the main folder to start testing.
+Now we can navigate to the src folder to start testing.
 ```
 $ cd src/
 ```